 Nugget: Little compiler optimisation

 Found this little C# compiler optimisation which is really cool.
-Here is start code
+Here is the start code:

 int y = 0;